Digichem-Project/build-boy/README.md

 ## Licenses

 The Digichem project is split into two sections, each with it's own license.
  - The Digichem program is proprietary software.
-It is currently available in binary form only under a free-to-use but timed license.
+To use the program, you will need to obtain a license key from ([Digichem](https://digi-chem.co.uk/get-started-year)).
  - Core components of the library ([Digichem-core](https://github.com/Digichem-Project/digichem-core)) are distributed separately under an open-source license.

 Additionally, Build-boy (the code in this repository) is available separately under an open-source license.

 ### Digichem

-Digichem is proprietary software.
-However, it is currently being made available free-of-charge under a timed-license.
-Each build of Digichem has a license automatically included within it, with an expiry set to 90 days from the build date.
-After this time, a new license must be acquired, or else the program will cease to function.
-The easiest way to acquire a new license is to upgrade to the latest Digichem version, which will automatically contain a new license.

-Digichem reserves the right to change the license terms in the future, but we will never change the terms of, or seek to revoke, an already issued license.
+Digichem is proprietary software, and you will need to obtain a valid license key from Digichem in order to use it.
+License keys can be purchased from ([Digichem](https://digi-chem.co.uk/get-started-year)).

 Your Digichem license will be included in your download.
 See the included LICENSE file for full details.
 See the [DIGICHEM_LICENSE_TEMPLATE](DIGICHEM_LICENSE_TEMPLATE.md) file for an example of such a license.